Introduction to Arithmetic Groups: Groups of real rank one

-\mychapter{Normal Subgroups of~$\Gamma$} In this chapter, we present a huge contrast between groups of real rank~$1$ and those of higher rank: \begin{itemize} \item If $\Rrank G = 1$, then $\Gamma$ has many, many normal subgroups, so $\Gamma$ is very far from being simple. \item If $\Rrank G > 1$ (and $\Gamma$ is irreducible), then $\Gamma$ is simple modulo finite groups.
+This chapter presents a contrast between the lattices in groups of real rank~$1$ and those of higher real rank: \begin{itemize} \item If $\Rrank G = 1$, then $\Gamma$ has many, many normal subgroups, so $\Gamma$ is very far from being simple. \item If $\Rrank G > 1$ (and $\Gamma$ is irreducible), then $\Gamma$ is simple modulo finite groups.
 More precisely, if $N$ is any normal subgroup of~$\Gamma$, then either $N$ is finite, or $\Gamma/N$ is finite. \end{itemize}